rio-rattenrudel/shruthi-1/README.md

 * Sequences operated by external BPM should behave like driven by internal BPM.
 That is, sequences are controlled by NOTE On/Off, but the external tempo is used.
 * Furthermore, the 12 ticks delay was removed, which otherwise can not be programmed exactly.

+2. Fixed: SEQ Rhythm Page Editor](https://github.com/rio-rattenrudel/shruthi-1/commit/3635574db7a03e429eca79e33e80ad97ac0cc1b7)

+* Now the page will be displayed correctly (with shifted offset)
+* It is now possible to move with P1, equivalent to the Step Sequencer

 ## Original Notes
 ```
 Shruthi-1, a digital/analog hybrid MIDI monosynth.